catalyst-cloud/catalystcloud-docs/source/compute/anti-affinity-groups-ha.rst

     .. tab:: Heat

-      For this tutorial, it is assumed that you have knowledge of HEAT and know how to use HOT templates.
+      For this tutorial, it is assumed that you have some knowledge of HEAT and know how to use HOT templates.

       The following template can be used to create an anti-affinity server group.
 Once this group is created, you can use the method described in the CLI section to create new instances that will use your new server group.
-We have to use tje CLI method as HEAT does not natively support creating instances and attaching them to server groups.
+We have to use the CLI method as HEAT does not natively support attaching instances to server groups.

       .. code-block::